wasnotrice/shoes-warbler/README.markdown

 # Shoes-warbler

-This is an experiment with using [Warbler](https://github.com/jruby/warbler) to package a Shoes 4 app.
+This is an experiment with using [Warbler](https://github.com/jruby/warbler) and the [Java Application Bundler](http://java.net/projects/appbundler) to package a Shoes 4 app.

+## Prerequisites

+You need the Java 7 JDK and Apache Ant installed.

 ## Setup your environment